dendum/ipk_proj/README.md

 - **IPKClient Class**: Encapsulates the client's functionality, including establishing a connection with the server, sending and receiving messages, and managing the client's state.

 - **Main Functionality**:
-    - **Parsing Arguments**: Parses command-line arguments to determine the server's hostname, port number, communication mode (TCP/UDP), and other parameters.
+    - **Parsing Arguments**: Parses command-line arguments to determine the server's hostname, port number, communication mode (TCP), and other parameters.
     - **Configuring Client**: Creates and configures the client based on the provided arguments, including establishing a connection with the server.
     - **Setting up Epoll**: Utilizes epoll to handle multiple file descriptors asynchronously, including stdin and the client socket.
     - **Handling User Input**: Reads user input from stdin asynchronously and processes it according to the client's state.